Smittyxc/MattSmith1652/README.md

 ## Work Experience
 **Register Nurse at Corewell Health, PCU (_June 2020 - February 2023_)**
 - Provided individualized nursing care for up to 6 patients on a 22-bed step-down unit, specializing in chronic illness exacerbation and COVID
 - Recorded emerging COVID-19 data using EHR software and participated in enrolling novel COVID-19 management trials

 **Register Nurse at Multicare, Progressive Care (_March 2023 - January 2024_)**
 - Provided nursing care in a variety of care specialties, including post-surgical, cardiac, progressive care, palliative, and emergency departments
 - Analyzed and identified trends in patient biometrics using EHR software, activating emergency response teams when appropriate

 ## Projects
-### CMS Value-Based Program Financial and Readmission Rate Analysis
+### CMS Value-Based Programs Financial and Readmission Analysis
 [Source Code](link)

 Using data sourced from the Centers for Medicare and Medicaid Services, created a relational database in **MySQL** involving Disproportionate Share Hospital, Hospital Readmission Reduction, and Efficiency and Cost Reduction Program data.
 Once data was processed to incorporate only facilities using similar CMS reimbursement structures, exploratory data analysis was performed to identify potential trends between readmission rates and financial reimbursement datapoints.
 Insights from this data-driven approach can be used distinguish poor performing facilities or regions with the intent of further research to bridge these care deficits.
 Included queries can further narrow the analysis scope by filtering Diagnosis Related Groups, a CMS metric that can reveal trends in specific patient populations